 2- Setting a Default Value for Selection Components

 There were some limitations about setting a default value to a selection component (picklist, radio button, etc.) that uses picklist choice set or record choice set.
 There were some complicated workarounds but they were not good enough.
-With this new feature, you can say goodbye to these complications and set a default value to any selection component using any flow resource.
+With this new feature, you can say goodbye to these complications.
+Now you can set a default value to any selection component using any flow resource.
 At runtime, a choice is preselected if its value matches the component’s default value.

 3- Using Is Changed Operator in Decision Logic and Start Element